sematext/docs/docs/synthetics/http-monitor.md

 Alternatively, click the '+ Bulk Add' button.
 A pop-up will appear, allowing you to paste the list of URLs.
 Ensure each URL is separated by a new line within the pop-up.
 This enables you to add numerous endpoints for monitoring without the need to input each one individually.

+Placeholder for a gif on adding bulk monitors when the PR env issue is fixed.
 ![HTTP Bulk Add Monitors](../images/synthetics/http-bulk-add-monitors.gif)

 ## Authentication